 What is Texas State University’s Digital Collections Repository?
 What does it include?

-The Digital Collections repository is a service that provides free and open access to the scholarship and creative works produced and owned by the Texas State University community.
-The Digital Collections centralizes, preserves, and makes accessible the knowledge generated by the university community, which includes faculty publications, theses & dissertations, plus digitized materials from The Wittliff Collections, the University Archives, and other materials unique to Texas State University.
+The Digital Collections repository serves as the university's institutional repository and is a collection bringing together the research and scholarly work of the Texas State University community.
+The Digital Collections Repository centralizes, preserves, and makes accessible the knowledge generated by the university community, which includes faculty publications, theses & dissertations, plus digitized materials from The Wittliff Collections, the University Archives, and other materials unique to Texas State University.
 It is a professionally maintained archive that gives the university’s intellectual and creative output increased visibility and accessibility over time.

 Why have an Open Access Repository?